fabioz/mu-repo/README.txt

 * mu register --all: Marks for all subdirs with .git to be tracked.
 * mu list: Lists the currently tracked repositories.
 * mu set-var git=d:/bin/git/bin/git.exe: Set git location to be used.
-* mu set-var serial=true|false: Set commands to be executed serially or in parallel
+* mu set-var serial=0|1: Set commands to be executed serially or in parallel
 * mu get-vars: Prints the configuration file
 * mu github-request: Gets a request from github